NodeBE4/opinion/_posts/2022-06-06-EnclavedMicrostate.md

 * Laura Hostetler, *Qing Colonial Enterprise: Ethnography and Cartography in Early Modern China* (2001)

 * Johan Elverskog, *Our Great Qing: The Mongols, Buddhism, and the State in Late Imperial China* (2008)

+* Max Oidtmann, *Forging the Golden Urn: The Qing Empire and the Politics of Reincarnation in Tibet* (2018)

 * Eric Schluessel, *Land of Strangers: The Civilizing Project in Qing Central Asia* (2020)